REGULATION ON ERASMUS+ and OTHER INTERNATIONAL EXCHANGE PROGRAMS

 (6) In the event of students ending Erasmus+ activities and coming back without providing a case of “force majeure” before completing the maximum length of the program, the mobility is deemed invalid and grant is not paid.
 Students will be asked for refund of the grants paid.

-(7) Students, who fail 2/3 of the courses they took at partner university abroad, are not paid the remaining amount of the grant.
+(7) (Change SD 27.05.2019 364-B/2) Students, who fail 2/3 of the total credits of courses they took at partner university abroad, are not paid the remaining amount of the grant.
+After the Mobility is completed, based on the dates specified on the participation certificate submitted to the Office of International Affairs, and the status of performance, the remaining grant is paid.
 Students may be asked for refund based on the final calculations if they have to.

 (8) Legal action will be taken against the beneficiaries who received the first payment of the grant but bailed out of the mobility or failed to refund the accrued grant to IUE, pursuant to the terms of the grant agreement they signed and other respective legislation.